Why spraying of disinfectant on people for COVID-19 management is not recommended

 New Delhi, Apr 19: The Ministry of Health and Family Affairs issued an advisory abasing spraying of disinfectants on people for COVID-19 management.

 Ministry of Health and Family Welfare has received many queries regarding the efficacy (if any) of use disinfectants such as Sodium hypochlorite spray used over the individuals to disinfect them.
-The strategy seems to have gained of lot of media attention and is also being reportedly used at local levels in certain districts/local bodies.
+The strategy seems to have gained of a lot of media attention and is also being reportedly used at local levels in certain districts/local bodies.

 Disinfectants are chemicals that destroy disease causing pathogens or other harmful microorganisms.
 It refers to substances applied on inanimate objects owing to their strong chemical properties.